Yo1nk/Challenge-9/generatedREADME.md

   ## Questions
-  For additional questions and information, please see the creator's GitHub profile here: github.com/Yo1nk/ or reach out through email at byatsko8@hotmail.com
+  For additional questions and information, please see the creator's GitHub profile here: github.com/Yo1nk/ or reach out through email at byatsko8@hotmail.com.

   ## License
+  Copyright &copy;2023 by William Yatsko.
   Licensed under the MIT license.